caocscar/crossfilter-example/README.md

 To begin crossfiltering of any data set, we have to start with
 `var cf = crossfilter(data);` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (names of variables are used by convention)

 We can check if we are reading in the data correctly.
-Write `cf.size();` to return the amount of rows that are found in the given dataset (not counting the first row with labels).
+Write `cf.size();` to return the amount of rows that are found in the crossfilter object (not counting the first row with labels).
 In this case, it should return `250`.

 ### **Using and Modifying Dimensions**

 We can think of dimensions as "holding" a column or a piece of the data.
 By writing
 `var countyDim = cf.dimension(function(d) {return d.county;});`
-we have `countyDim` essentially "holding" the `county` column of the data found in fake3.csv.
+we have `countyDim` essentially "holding" the `county` column of the data found in data.csv.

 We can return the highest and lowest values of this dimension.
 To return an array with the top 3 highest string `county` values, we can write `countyDim.top(3);`.
 The table given is shown below